PaulBratslavsky/strapi-tanstack-example/README.md

 If you have any questions about Strapi 5 or just would like to stop by and say hi, you can join us at **Strapi's Discord Open Office Hours** Monday through Friday at 12:30 pm - 1:30 pm CST: [Strapi Discord Open Office Hours](https://discord.com/invite/strapi)

-For more details, visit the [Strapi documentation](https://strapi.io/documentation) and [React Router 7 documentation](https://reactrouter.com/home).
+For more details, visit the [Strapi documentation](https://strapi.io/documentation) and [TanStack Start documentation](https://tanstack.com/start/latest/docs/framework/react/quick-start).